PapitoSpence/codechallenge1.grading/README.md

 Setup: the file will be setup in the index.js file.
 Run npm install prompt-sync, then npm start to ensure no errors.
-You can check the grading by first typing the command node index.js which will prompt you to enter a numerical digit, Input any digit and it sbhoud display the correct grade.
+You can check the grading by first typing the command node index.js which will prompt you to enter any numerical digit.Check by inputing any marks and it should display the correct grade.

 Author: Spencer MWenda.